Marsa, Malta: Facilities

 Marsa is home to the Malta Shipyards.
 In November 2014, the Malta Shipbuilding in Marsa was also the venue for both the 12th annual Junior Eurovision Song Contest and the Malta Eurovision Song Contest 2015.

 Since 1953, the oil-fueled Marsa Power Station provided most of the electricity to the Maltese Islands, until it began to be demolished in 2014.
 A new Marsa north distribution centre will be built instead of the former power station, in order to reinforce the island's power grid.

 Marsa Race Track, a one-kilometre long horse racing track, was constructed in 1868 and remains in use.

 Malta's postal administration MaltaPost has its head office in Qormi Road, Marsa.
 The General Post Office, Central Mail Room and Philatelic Bureau have been located in this complex since 1997.

+Between 2006 and 2022, the former trade school in Marsa was used as an open centre accommodating migrants and asylum seekers.